Arguments

 Argument Specification

-There is also the notion of specifing the type of variable that you want to use for your arguments.
+You can also specify the type of variable that you want to use for your arguments.
 This helps to keep your statements short and to make sure that the right type of variable is being used within the proc itself.